 Pavements are a critical part of MnDOT's transportation network, providing mobility and access to a wide range of users.
 MnDOT maintains over 11,703 miles of state highways that serve vehicles, freight, transit, bicycle users and pedestrians.
+Smooth pavements are critical for the safe and efficient movement of goods in Minnesota.
 On an average day, there are more than 90 million vehicle miles traveled on Minnesota state highways.